Eforen/FlowHS/KANBAN.md

 ## Backlog
 ### v0.1
-* [Editor][Node] node proxy component have a command object that will be run on successful drop
 * [Editor][CMD] impliment redo where actions that are undone are added to the redoHistory list
 * [Editor][File Management] Add flow tabs functionality
 * [Editor][CMD] Clump command (takes mutliple other commands and runs them sequencially as a single command in the history)